lugu/qiloop/doc/NOTES.md

 know what to read and write in the payload of a message.
 The next section explains the signature format.

+Default payload size limitation is 50MB in libqi, this is not an hard limit and can be configured.

 ## Signatures